GLOBAL MARKETS-Stocks push for record high on $6 trillion U.S. spending hopes - News Break

 * Graphic: World FX rates tmsnrt.rs/2egbfVh

-LONDON, May 28 (Reuters) - Roaring stock markets were on track for a seventh consecutive day and fourth straight month of gains on Friday, as investors bet the United States will lead the world economy out of its COVID-19 slump with a $6 trillion spending boom.
+LONDON, May 28 (Reuters) - Charging stocks markets were on track for a seventh day- and fourth straight month of gains on Friday, as investors bet the United States will lead the world economy out of its COVID-19 slump with a $6 trillion spending boom.

 European stocks hit a new record high as they opened in London, Frankfurt and Paris.
-Tokyo had leapt more than 2% overnight and the 50-country MSCI world index was now nearly 90% above its COVID lows.
+Tokyo had leapt more than 2% overnight and the 50-country MSCI world index was now nearly 90% up from last March’s lows.

-“We will get what we call ‘overheat’,” said Royal London Asset Management’s head of multi asset, Trevor Greetham, predicting a “short and fiery” boom in some of the world’s major economies that may well cause spikes in inflation and leave central banks scrambling to react.
+“We will get what we call ‘overheat’,” said Royal London Asset Management’s head of multi asset Trevor Greetham, predicting a “short and fiery” boom in some of the world’s major economies that may well cause a spike in inflation.

 The dollar hit a seven-week peak against the yen as traders braced for what are expected to be some steamy U.S. inflation figures later, while the Chinese yuan extended its hottest monthly streak since November.

-Britain’s sterling suffered a minor wobble on talk that it might delay a full relaxation of COVID restrictions next month.
-But it was still on course for its best month against the dollar this year and, at $1.4156, was close to a three-month high.
+Britain’s sterling suffered a minor wobble on talk it might delay a full relaxation of COVID restrictions next month.
+But it was still on course for its best month against the dollar this year and, at $1.4192, was close to a three month top.

-Two market segments where “sell in May” would have been good advice this year are crypto-assets and volatile emerging market currencies.

-Turkey’s lira hit a record low ahead of a review of its already-junk grade credit rating later, while Bitcoin slumped 8% to take its May losses - sparked by a crackdown in China and environmental concerns - to almost 40%.

-Oil prices, which play a large role in inflation via energy costs, were nudging up towards $70.
+Oil prices, which play a large role in inflation via energy costs, were nudging towards $70.

-Brent and WTI are on track to post weekly gains of 5% to 6% as analysts expect global oil demand to rebound closer to 100 million barrels per day in the third quarter, on summer travel in Europe and the United States after COVID-19 vaccination programmes.
+Brent and WTI are both on track to post weekly gains of 5% to 6% as analysts expect global oil demand to rebound closer to 100 million barrels per day in the third quarter on summer travel in Europe and the United States following widespread COVID-19 vaccination programmes.

-Recent strong U.S. economic data, the world’s largest economy and oil consumer, has buoyed risk appetite.
-The number of Americans filing new claims for unemployment benefits fell to the lowest since mid-March 2020, figures showed on Thursday, beating estimates.
+The recent strong U.S. economic data, the world’s largest economy and oil consumer, has buoyed risk appetite.
+The number of Americans filing new claims for unemployment benefits fell to the lowest since mid-March 2020 figures showed on Thursday, beating estimates.

 A separate report confirmed a 6.4% acceleration in the annualised rate of economic growth last quarter, bolstered by massive fiscal stimulus.

-Positive signals on the economy helped lift benchmark Treasury yields back above 1.6% overnight.
-Those on Germany’s Bunds, seen as the benchmark in Europe, ticked up to a still negative -0.17% in morning trading.
+Positive signals on the economy helped lift benchmark Treasury yields back above 1.6% overnight and those on Germany’s Bunds, seen as the benchmark in Europe, ticked up to a still negative -0.17% in morning trading.

-The Fed’s vice chair for supervision, Randal Quarles, said on Thursday that he was “fully committed” to keeping monetary policy running at full throttle while jobs recover, while laying out the case that “upside” risks to inflation may be mounting.
+The Fed’s vice chair for supervision, Randal Quarles, said on Thursday that he was “fully committed” to keeping monetary policy running full-throttle while jobs recover, while laying out the case that “upside” risks to inflation may be mounting.

-In an interview with Reuters published on Friday, one of the ECB’s policymakers, Isabel Schnabel, said that while the euro zone economy was hopefully past the worst, it still needed support.
+In an interview with Reuters published on Friday one of the ECB’s top policymakers, Isabel Schnabel, said that while the euro zone economy was hopefully past the worst it still needed support.

 “Rising yields are a natural development at a turning point in the recovery - investors become more optimistic, inflation expectations rise and, as a result, nominal yields go up,” Schnabel said.
 “This is precisely what we would expect and what we want to see.”